 - Flat colors

-- Hover the eyedropper over the color that you want to sample anywhere on the screen and click to apply it.
+- Hover the eyedropper over the color that you want to sample, either on the canvas or Lunacy’s interface, and click to apply it.

-Esc or quickly swipe the cursor anywhere away from the current area, see the demo below.
+Esc or quickly swipe the cursor anywhere away from the current area.

 Depending on the styling properties of a layer, the eyedropper applies colors in the following order: